Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 What you can apply for

-Your application will be reviewed by the Australia Council.
+Your application will be reviewed by Creative Australia staff.
 We may seek industry advice on your application before making our recommendations to Perpetual, who will make the final decision.

 The decision of Perpetual is final, and no feedback will be provided on your application or the decision.